RushdaMansuri/ToDo_in_NextJS/README.md

-# Todo App with Next.js
+# Todo App with NextJS

 This is a simple ToDo application built using Next.js.
 It allows users to create, update, and delete tasks.